 - Allstate- $1341

-What Insurance companies offer discounts for Service Members and Veterans?
+What Insurance companies offer discounts to Service Members and Veterans?

 While USAA does offer a cheaper rate, there are some companies that are offering military/veteran discounts.
 This is important when comparing rates.
-The biggest discount we found was Geico who offers service members up to 15% off their rate.
+The biggest competitor of USAA that we found was with Geico discounts, who offer service members up to 15% off their rate.
 USAA offers a 15% discount if your car is garaged on a military base.
 However, it’s really important to note that USAA offers up to 90%, yes you read that right, 90%, off your bill if your car is stored in a secure location while you’re deployed.
 In fact, that’s probably USAAs biggest advantage is that they offer programs and incentives that are specifically designed to help out service members and veterans.

 Why Should You Consider USAA Over Someone Else?